 Hovercrafts are really interesting as they move on top of a layer of air.
 The layer of air reduces friction allowing the hovercraft to move quickly over land and sea.
 We’ve been learning about friction recently, which is a complex topic to grasp, but a mini hovercraft made with a balloon and CD is a helpful demonstration.

 - Hot/cold glue gun – ask an adult to help

-- A pop up lid from a drinks bottle
+- A pop-up lid from a drinks bottle

 - Take the lid off the drinks bottle.
-Discard the plastic cover cap and ensure the push down mechanism is down.
+Discard the plastic cover cap and ensure the pushdown mechanism is down.

-Your Hovercraft should shoot across the surface as the air is forced out the bottom.
+The hovercraft should shoot across the surface as the air is forced out the bottom.

-What is Friction
+What is Friction?

-Last Updated on February 15, 2020 by Emma Vanstone
+Last Updated on March 3, 2023 by Emma Vanstone